RuiJ72/Encoder-Decoder/README.md

 This Java Encoder and Decoder does not use any graphical interface, being a console application.

-Using a RegEx validates only allowed characters: only special characters or lower case letters are allowed
+Using a RegEx validates only allowed characters: only no special characters or lower case letters are allowed